wjritchie/recipe-rating-predictions/README.md

 5. One step I took in this initial data analysis was to quantify the column 'review'.
 The actual written review does not provide us much information on its own, so I searched each review for positive words such as "good", "excellent", and "great".
 By counting positive words, I thought that we could check how positive the written review is.
 On average, we would expect 5 star reviews to have many positive words.
 We will check this idea later in the bivariate analysis section.

 6. If we look at the "minutes" column, we see many outliers, with several being greater than 180 days in length, and 2 different rows being as long as 2 years.
-These do not many sense to include, as almost the entire dataset falls within 1 day.
+These do not many sense to include because of how big of outliers they are: that's a pretty long recipe!
+Plus, almost the entire dataset has a time of less than 1 day.
 So to avoid these outliers skewing the data, we will only focus on recipes that take a day or less to make by running : recipes = recipes[recipes['minutes'] <= 1440].

 7. Finally, we can remove any columns that we will not use in our model or analysis.
 We will only need: